 It is possible to study abroad for one week during spring break, two to eight weeks in the summer, a semester or an academic year.

+Do students have to speak a world language to study in a non-English-speaking country?

-It is not necessary to speak a foreign language to study in a non-English-speaking country because classes are available in English in many countries.
-Beginning language classes are part of the program.
-Housing is provided with all of our programs and students typically live in a residence hall, apartment or with a host family; faculty-led program participants typically stay in student hostels or hotels.
+No. It is not necessary to speak a world language to study in a non-English-speaking country because classes are taught in English in many countries.
+Beginning language classes are typically offered so students will have the opportunity to learn the host country language